polkadot-fellows/RFCs/text/0031-corejam.md

 _(Note for discussion: Should we be considering light-client proof size at all here?)_

-We can already imagine three kinds of Work Class: *Parachain Validation* (as per Polkadot 1.0), *Actor Progression* (as per Coreplay in a yet-to-be-proposed RFC) and Simple Ordering (placements of elements into a namespaced Merkle trie).
+We can already imagine three kinds of Service: *Parachain Validation* (as per Polkadot 1.0), *Actor Progression* (as per Coreplay in a yet-to-be-proposed RFC) and Simple Ordering (placements of elements into a namespaced Merkle trie).
 Given how abstract the model is, one might reasonably expect many more.

 ### Work Package Ordering

 At the point of Reporting of a Work Package (specifically, its Work Report) on-chain, it is trivial to ensure that the ordering respects the optional `prerequisite` field specified in the Work Package, since the RcBA need only avoid Registering any which do not have their prerequisite fulfilled recently.

-However, there is a variable delay between a Work Report first being introduced on-chain in the Reporting and its eventual Integration into the Work Class's State due to the asynchronous Availability Protocol.
+However, there is a variable delay between a Work Report first being introduced on-chain in the Reporting and its eventual Integration into the Service's State due to the asynchronous Availability Protocol.
 This means that requiring the order at the point of Reporting is insufficient for guaranteeing that order at the time of Accumulation.
 Furthermore, the Availability Protocol may or may not actually complete for any Work Package.

 Two alternatives present themselves: provide ordering only on a *best-effort* basis, whereby Work Reports respect the ordering requested in their Work Packages as much as possible, but it is not guaranteed.
 Work Reports may be Accumulated before, or even entirely without, their prerequisites.
 We refer to this *Soft-Ordering*.
 The alternative is to provide a guarantee that the Results of Work Packages will always be Accumulated no earlier than the Result of any prerequisite Work Package.
 As we are unable to alter the Availability Protocol, this is achieved through on-chain queuing and deferred Accumulation.